-Apart from being recognisable to new customers, there are other reasons to choose a specific group of organisations.
-These lie more in the ability to differentiate yourself, the selection of your marketing strategy, the message you send to your target audience, and the sales tactics you use.
+Apart from recognition for your new customers, there are other reasons to choose target group selection.
+These lie more in the ability to differentiate yourself, the selection of your marketing strategy, the message you send to your target group selection, and the sales tactics you use.

 Approaching new customers

 As said, new customers never just knock on your door.
-Your customer’s buying process is over the years.
-Today, about 60% – 70% of the customer buying process takes place online.
+Your customer’s buying process has changed over the years, and today, about 60% – 70% takes place online.
 So you have to be findable and recognisable.
 There are a few more considerations that come into play with your potential customer that you should take into account in your direct approach:

 - How aware and competent are they in your field, in your services?
 Do they understand the background and value of your services, and can they do this themselves?

 - Where are their needs?
 Is it still latent or is it already clear to them and are they already actively looking for a solution?